kiMIGHTa/API-testing/README.md

 - Set the method to DELETE and update the url to include the id i.e "https://jsonplaceholder.typicode.com/posts/2"
 - Postman returns status code:200

-- DELETE request in python shell was successful.
+- DELETE request in python repl was successful.
 - while defining the url, update the url to include the id.
 - terminal displays <Response [200]>